Holly Willloughby 'set to be replaced in ITV2 role by presenter Maya Jama'

-Maya Jama has been tipped to replace Holly Willoughby on Celebrity Juice.
+Maya Jama has been tipped to replace This Morning presenter Holly Willoughby on Celebrity Juice.

 The former Radio 1 host teased further developments would be ‘coming soon’ as she posed with the comedian.